Radialization of satellite orbits in galaxy mergers: Previous works

 \section{Previous works}

 Several studies in the 1980s tested the validity of CDF against numerical simulations, using various approximations to make the problem computationally tractable. \citet{Lin1983} introduced a ``semi-restricted $N$-body approach'', in which host particles move in the combined potential of the moving satellite (softened point mass) and a fixed central point mass representing the host galaxy, creating a density wake behind the satellite, while the latter experiences the reciprocal force from the wake and is slowed down.
 However, in this approach the linear momentum of the system is not conserved, and the self-gravity of host particles is intentionally ignored.
-On the other hand, \citet{White1983} studied a live self-gravitating $N$-body system, but to solve the Poisson equation without having to perform a costly $\mathcal O(N^2)$ pairwise force computation, he considered several choices for the multipole expansion of the host galaxy potential, using monopole or quadrupole order and fixed or moving centre of expansion. \citet{Bontekoe1987} used a similar technique but came to a rather different conclusion from White's study, namely that the self-gravity of the host galaxy is unimportant and a local CDF formula agrees well with the $N$-body results. \citet{Zaritsky1988} examined the source of discrepancy and traced it to the correction step applied by \citet{Bontekoe1987} to restore the conservation of angular momentum, concluding that it was indeed necessary to reach an agreement between different methods, and that the local description seems adequate.
-Nevertheless, the common aspect shared by these codes, namely the low-order multipole approximation of the host galaxy's gravitational force and the need to choose the centre of expansion carefully, still left some concerns about the possible systematic effects.
-However, \citet{Hernquist1989} soon repeated the simulations with the same initial conditions, but using a tree-code as the Poisson solver, which is free of these deficiencies, and got an excellent agreement with the results of \citet{Bontekoe1987} and \citet{Zaritsky1988} in the self-consistent host galaxy case (all these studies used the same setup, namely an $n=3$ polytrope host profile and a 1:10 merger with a point-like satellite on a circular orbit).
-They also performed a simulation with a fixed analytic potential of the host, similarly to the method of \citet{Lin1983}, and found the sinking time to be $\sim 2\times$ shorter in the semi-restricted, non-self-consistent case.
-They argue that this difference corroborates the importance of self-gravity of the host galaxy, at odds with the conclusions of the above mentioned studies.
-However, in the interpretation of \citet{Hernquist1989}, the self-gravitating response includes the motion of the host galaxy's centre of mass, which is accounted for in the simulations of \citet{Bontekoe1987} and \citet{Zaritsky1988}, but not in the approach of \citet{Lin1983}.
-In both self-gravitating and non-self-gravitating cases, the results of their $N$-body simulations also agreed reasonably well with the perturbation theory analysis of \citet{Weinberg1986,Weinberg1989}, which involve a global response of the host galaxy.
+On the other hand, \citet{White1983} studied a live self-gravitating $N$-body system, but to solve the Poisson equation without having to perform a costly $\mathcal O(N^2)$ pairwise force computation, he considered several choices for the multipole expansion of the host galaxy potential, using a monopole or quadrupole order and a fixed or moving centre of expansion. \citet{Bontekoe1987} used a similar technique but came to a rather different conclusion from White's study, namely that the self-gravity of the host galaxy is unimportant and a local CDF formula agrees well with the $N$-body results. \citet{Zaritsky1988} examined the source of discrepancy and traced it to the correction step applied by \citet{Bontekoe1987} to restore the conservation of angular momentum, concluding that it was indeed necessary to reach an agreement between different methods, and that the local description seems adequate.